unoplatform/uno.chefs/doc/external/LiveCharts.md

 ## Solution

-**LiveCharts** is a flexible and customizable charting library that can be integrated into any .NET application, including Uno platform apps.
+**LiveCharts** is a flexible and customizable charting library that can be integrated into any .NET application, including Uno Platform apps.
 It provides various chart types, from basic line and bar charts to more complex heat maps and financial charts.

 ### App startup configuration